Tropical medicine: Interdisciplinary approach

 Tropical medicine requires an interdisciplinary approach, as the infections and diseases tropical medicine faces are both broad and unique.
 Tropical medicine requires research and assistance from the fields of epidemiology, microbiology, virology, parasitology, and logistics.
 Physicians of tropical medicine must have effective communication skills, as many of the patients they interact with do not speak English comfortably.
 They must be proficient in their knowledge of clinical and diagnostic skills, as they are often without high-tech diagnostic tools when in the field.
 For example, in an attempt to manage the Chagas disease being brought into the almost Chagas-free Brazilian city São Paulo by Bolivian immigrants, an interdisciplinary team was set up.
 The Bolivian immigrant population in São Paulo had a prevalence of Chagas disease of 4.4%, while Chagas disease transmission in São Paulo has been under control since the 1970s.
-This influx of Chagas disease led to an interdisciplinary team being brought together, This team tested the feasibility of managing Chagas disease and transmission at the primary healthcare level.
-The interdisciplinary team consisted of community health agents and clerical healthcare workers to recruit Chagas infected persons for the study, physicians, nurses, lab workers, and community agents.
+This influx of cases of Chagas disease led to the formation of an interdisciplinary team.
+This team tested the feasibility of managing Chagas disease and transmission at the primary healthcare level.
+The interdisciplinary team consisted of community health agents and clerical healthcare workers to recruit Chagas-infected persons for the study, physicians, nurses, lab workers, and community agents.
 A pediatrician and cardiologist were also on call.
-Each were trained in pathology, parasitology, ecoepidemiology, and how to prevent, diagnose, and control Chagas disease.
+Each was trained in pathology, parasitology, ecoepidemiology, and how to prevent, diagnose, and control Chagas disease.
 Training from experts in these respective fields was required.
-They examined reasons for lack of adherence to treatment, and used this knowledge to improve the effectiveness of their interventions.
+They examined reasons for lack of adherence to treatment and used this knowledge to improve the effectiveness of their interventions.
 This interdisciplinary approach has been used to train many teams across Brazil in the management of Chagas disease.

 Tropical medicine also consists of a preventive approach, especially in an educational aspect.
 For example, from 2009 to 2011, the London School of Hygiene & Tropical Medicine did an interventional study on a cohort of female sex workers (FSW) in Ouagadougou, Burkina Faso, a country in Western Africa.
 321 HIV-unaffected FSWs were provided with peer-led HIV/STI education, HIV/STI testing and care, psychological support, general healthcare, and services for reproductive health.
 The same cohort would continue to follow up, quarterly, for 21 months.
-At each follow-up they were tested for HIV and were able to utilize the preventive interventions if need be.
-Using models based on the same study population had their been no interventions, the expected prevalence of HIV infections was 1.23 infection per 100 person years.
-In the actual cohort with access to interventions not a single HIV infection was observed in the collective 409 person-years of follow-up.
+At each follow-up, they were tested for HIV and were able to utilize the preventive interventions if needed.
+Using models based on the same study population, had there been no interventions, the expected prevalence of HIV infections was 1.23 infection per 100 person years.
+In the actual cohort with access to interventions, no HIV infections were observed in the collective 409 person-years of follow-up.